PM cites India's phenomenal growth projection to invite investment in energy sector

 Prime Minister Narendra Modi on Monday showcased India's phenomenal projected growth in energy demand, stable and decisive leadership, and sustained reforms to invite global investors in the country's oil and gas exploration and new energy, including green hydrogen.

-Modi in his inaugural address at India Energy Week 2023 said India is the most opportune place to invest in the energy sector at present.
+Modi in his inaugural address at India Energy Week 2023 called upon stakeholders to explore every possibility related to India's energy sector and get involved with it.

+"Today India is the most suitable place in the world for your investment," he said.

 The country is projected to witness the fastest growth in energy demand in the world in the next decade, the Prime Minister noted.